tatem logo

 Typography

-At Tatem, we exclusively use the Synthese family of fonts within our product and marketing materials.
+At Tatem, we exclusively use the Inter family of fonts.

 Pronouns

-An overview of acceptable pronouns for the Tatem product and marketing pages.
+An overview of acceptable pronouns for use within Tatem’s copy: